meilisearch/specifications/text/0061-error-format-and-definitions.md

 ```

 - The `:primaryKey` is inferred when the message is generated.
 This is the value of the primaryKey attribute of the related index object.
-- The `:escapedJsonDocumentRepresentation` is inferred when the message is generated.
+- The `:documentRepresentation` is inferred when the message is generated.

 ---